jmerestain/student-module/python/README.md

 # **Python - KINDA noob Style**
 Read this page or some shit to know where and when to use Python. **THIS IS NOT A REPOSITORY FOR TEACHING PYTHON.
 THERE'S WAY TOO MUCH SHIT ON THE INTERNET FOR ME TO DO THAT ALREADY**.
-Instead I'm showing some real-world examples where Python may be used in a **startup environment**.
+Instead I'm showing some real-world examples and guides where Python may be used in a **startup environment**.

 **Download Python here: https://python.org**